naoned/ednaoClient/README.md

 $token is an entity of Token class

+# Dummy test application
-# For test and review purpose, you can add a vhost to the web/ folder
+For test and review purpose, you can add a vhost to the web/ folder
     <VirtualHost *:80>
         ServerAdmin vbeauvivre@naoned.fr
         ServerName client.insitu.help.mnesys.fr